 \section{Diagnostics}

 Given the critical role of $\lambda_0^Z$ and $\lambda_1^N$ in the modeling estimators, we propose the following diagnostics:

-where $b_0(\cdot)$ and $h_1(\cdot)$ are \emph{working} models (i.e., not necessarily correctly specified models) for the conditional mean of $Y$ (i.e., $b_0(Z,A_z,A_y)\equiv \E_0[Y|Z,A_z,A_y]$ and $h_1(N,A_z,A_y)\equiv \E_1[Y|N,A_z,A_y])$ fit by GLMs with canonical links (to leverage mean recovery).
-The artificial sample $\square$ is created by taking the $G=0$ sample and drawing $Z$ from the model for $\lambda_0^z$.
-The artificial sample $\blacksquare$ is created by taking the $G=1$ sample and drawing $N$ from the model for $\lambda_1^N$.
-Eqn. \ref{eq:DiagnosticModelLambda} evaluates the model for $\lambda_0^Z$ for use in $Z$-modeling estimators, and Eqn. \ref{eq:DiagnosticModelDelta} evaluates the model for $\lambda_1^N$ for use in the $N$-modeling estimators.
-We want the LHS expectation to return the appropriate observed mean on the RHS.
-Because the working models $b_0$ and $h_0$ exhibit mean recovery, this occurs when the critical density is correctly specified but not otherwise.
-The Eqns. \ref{eq:DiagnosticModelLambda} and \ref{eq:DiagnosticModelDelta} each isolate the quality of a particular critical density model because they are expressed in terms of $Z$ or $N$ but not both.
+where $b_0(\cdot)$ and $b_1(\cdot)$ are \emph{working} models (i.e., not necessarily correctly specified models) for the conditional mean of $Y$ (i.e., $b_0(Z,A_z,A_y)\equiv \E_0[Y|Z,A_z,A_y]$ and $b_1(N,A_z,A_y)\equiv \E_1[Y|N,A_z,A_y])$ fit by GLMs with canonical links (to leverage mean recovery).
+The artificial sample $G=\square$ is created by taking the $G=0$ sample and drawing $Z$ from the model for $\lambda_0^z$.
+The artificial sample $G=\blacksquare$ is created by taking the $G=1$ sample and drawing $N$ from the model for $\lambda_1^N$. (\ref{eq:DiagnosticModelLambda}) evaluates the model for $\lambda_0^Z$ for use in $Z$-modeling estimators, and (\ref{eq:DiagnosticModelDelta}) evaluates the model for $\lambda_1^N$ for use in the $N$-modeling estimators.
+We want the LHS sample mean to return the appropriate sample mean on the RHS.
+Because the working models $b_0$ and $b_1$ exhibit mean recovery, this occurs when the critical density is correctly specified but not otherwise. (\ref{eq:DiagnosticModelLambda}) and (\ref{eq:DiagnosticModelDelta}) each isolate the quality of a particular critical density model because they are expressed in terms of $Z$ or $N$ but not both.